|Source: Keith Hughes- On why abortion is legal|

 As a Liberal, I’m pro-choice on practically everything short of someone hurting another innocent person.
 And if you want to call abortion hurting an innocent person by murdering an innocent baby, I can’t stop, but I also don’t have to listen to you either.
 I’m 98-99% pro-choice on abortion.
 The 1-2% on this very key issues comes down to public financing of abortions which I’m against.
 I agree with Democratic Senator Chris Murphy on this issue for the most part.
 That government should be completely out of abortion.
 But then he says government, meaning taxpayers should pay for abortions and not just when the life, or health of the mother is involved.
 So he contradicts himself there and speaks out of two mouths, which is actually common in Congress.
 But I take Senator Murphy’s words on abortion literally as far as government shouldn’t be involved in abortion period.
 Short of making sure they are safe for women to have them.
 But they, meaning taxpayers don’t have to pay for them.

 As a Liberal, pro-choice is exactly that.
 The right for the individual to decide for them self what is best for them when it comes to their own life.
 Doesn’t give them the right to make decisions for other people like intentionally to take their own life even not in self-defense.
 Or intentionally hurting another person.
 And abortion similar to a whole host of issues that also have something to do with privacy and personal freedom comes down to this question.
 Who gets to decide?
-The government, or the individual when it comes to a women’s productive rights including when she should give birth, or not.
+The government, or the individual when it comes to a woman’s productive rights including when she should give birth, or not.
 For me since life doesn’t begin at conception, but when the fetus actually becomes a baby and is born that is when their right to life begins.
 And when they get the same right to life as someone who is in their forties, or whatever their age may be.
 Government, except when it comes to making sure abortions as safe as possible, should be completely out it.
 Even funding abortions, except to save the life and health of the mother.